rianashah/chart-example/README.md

 Tasks:

+1. Modify the HTML so that there is an empty div with the following attributes: `class=chart` and `id=apple-stock-chart`.
-1. Modify the JavaScript code for the chart so that it appends a `class=chart` and `id=apple-stock-chart` when it generates the chart.
+2. Modify the JavaScript so that it draws the chart on the div with id `apple-stock-chart` rather than directly on the `body`
-2. Modify the CSS so that it applies only to the `apple-stock-chart` and doesn't spill over to any other charts that may be on the page.
+3. Modify the CSS so that it applies only to the div with id `apple-stock-chart` and doesn't spill over to any other charts that may be on the page.
-3. Commit and push to GitHub
+4. Commit and push to GitHub

 ### ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) Example - Part 3: Using Functions